On the ground we have three members of staff and four contractors:

 Scott transferred from academia to practical action in 2008, when he helped establish the Blueskin Resilient Communities Trust and became its manager.
 An MA in social anthropology (and speciality in rural sociology, along with study in geography and philosophy) has helped him navigate the challenges of establishing and maintaining a small charitable NGO.
 Since late 2009 his principal work has been project management of the Blueskin wind development, while building a stronger operational team and ensuring delivery of BRCT objectives.
 Scott is passionate about community, collaborative effort and confronting the great challenge of climate change.
 Scott also serves on the board of the Otago Chamber of Commerce and is a Trustee on the Cosy Homes Charitable Trust.

 Kat moved to Dunedin from Germany in 2014, where she worked as a freelance translator specialising in law and engineering.
 Her BSc (Hons) in Environmental Studies and a Diploma in Environmental Policy have provided her with a wide overview of the environmental science and the challenges and opportunities of community and NGO work.
-She is now happy to be working a Projects Coordinator for BRCT.
+She was Projects Coordinator for BRCT for several years and now works on contract for BRCT.

 Michaelʻs background is in research and education.
 His interest in home performance came through his involvement with the North East Valley Community Development Project where ongoing community consultation showed that cold and damp homes was as the biggest community concern raised by residents.
 His work with the valley playgroup reinforced the impact of poor housing on the health of children.
 In 2015 he joined the College of Education at the University of Otago, where he is teaching in the early childhood programme.